-She was nominated for Channel 4’ Sean Lock Comedy Award and the Sir Billy Connolly Spirit of Glasgow Comedy Award, and her sold-out Fringe shows Marj (2023) and O (2024) were among the best-reviewed of their years, earning multiple award nominations.
+Marjolein was nominated for Channel 4’ Sean Lock Comedy Award in 2024 and for the Sir Billy Connolly Spirit of Glasgow Comedy Award in 2025, and her sold-out Fringe shows Marj and O were among the best-reviewed of their years, earning multiple comedy award nominations.

-A regular on BBC panel shows Breaking The News and The Good, The Bad and the Unexpected, she has also performed on Comedy Central Live, Scotland Stands Up, and UKTV’s Rosie Jones’ Disability Comedy Extravaganza.
-Her latest project, Humanwatch for Radio 4, will be released later this year.
+Marjolein is a regular on BBC panel shows Breaking The News and The Good, The Bad and the Unexpected, and has performed on Comedy Central Live, Scotland Stands Up, and UKTV’s Rosie Jones’ Disability Comedy Extravaganza.

 ‘Impish... upbeat, able to mine an everyday observation to almost absurdist lengths’